Gema manual page

 Output: fn(g(a,b),z)

-the terminator character(s) following it.
-The space following "g" does
+character(s) following it.
+The space following "g" does not terminate

-not terminate the outer-level argument because it is read as part of the
+the outer-level argument because it is read as part of the inner-level

-inner-level template match.
-Similarly, the inner "(" is read by the inner
+template match.
+Similarly, the inner "(" is read by the inner match

 Actions can also perform a wide variety of activities by using the large